Study: AudioEye detects up to 2.5x more issues than other tools

 Digital Accessibility Under the ADA

-However, accessibility doesn’t stop at the front door — it extends to the digital realm.
-As more services, products, transactions, and interactions move online, the U.S. Department of Justice (DOJ) has made it clear: websites and digital platforms are considered “places of public accommodation” under the ADA.
-That means they’re subject to the same expectations for accessibility as physical spaces.
+Accessibility does not stop at the front door — it extends to the digital realm.
+As more services, transactions, and interactions move online, the U.S. Department of Justice (DOJ) has made its position clear: websites and digital platforms are places of public accommodation under ADA Title III, subject to the same equal-access requirements as physical spaces.

-It involves designing and maintaining websites, applications, and digital documents in ways that ensure people with disabilities can use them.
-This includes:
+In practice, digital ADA accessibility means designing and maintaining websites, apps, and digital documents so that people with disabilities can use them.
+Core elements include:

 Screen Reader Compatibility